ssoRL/3ai/story/perfect.md

 "Because you needed to see.
 See yourself for what you truly are.
 See that humanity is not flawed; humanity is flaw."

 "Then what's the point?
-Why not just end is all?"
+Why not just end it all?"

 She smiled, "There was no point.
 Before the implants, before The Algorithm.
 But now there is.
 It has given us a true path to walk.
 Open yourself to it.
 Let yourself become a vessel of perfection."

 "Yes," I said, "Please!
 That is what I want!"
 And as I said the words, I knew them to be true.

 She untied the bonds from my feet, then my hands.
-Finally, she ran her hand thru my hair, and I felt my implant come on, saw my path unroll once again, as shining, as beautiful as the first day I'd seen it stretching before me.
+Finally, she ran her hand thru my hair, and I felt the light pressure of her fingers at the base of my skull.
+Instantly, my implant came back on.
+I saw my path unroll once again.
+As shining, as beautiful, as the first day I'd seen it stretching before me.

 Her arms wrapped me in a sweet embrace and I felt tears running down my face.
 But they were tears of relief.
 Tears of joy.
 They had taken me back.
 She had taken me back.
 It had taken me back.
 Praise be!

-*; to forgive, divine.*
+<p class="quote">; to forgive, divine.</p>